Life Is Complex Simplicity. That multitude upon multitude of ‘simple’ equations adds up to extreme complexity. Even science doesn’t understand it.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Life is Complex Simplicity – Perfectly Interlaced
+Please use the Social Network links just below to share this information from The Explanation, Life is Complex Simplicity – Perfectly Interlaced